proxmox/proxmox-backup/docs/introduction.rst

 integrated client.

 A single backup is allowed to contain several archives.
-For example, when you backup a :term:`virtual machine`, each disk is stored as a separate archive inside that backup.
+For example, when you backup a :term:`virtual machine<Virtual machine>`, each disk is stored as a separate archive inside that backup.
 The VM configuration itself is stored as an extra file.
 This way, it's easy to access and restore only the important parts of the backup, without the need to scan the whole backup.

 Main Features
 -------------

-:Support for Proxmox VE: The `Proxmox Virtual Environment`_ is fully supported, and you can easily backup :term:`virtual machine`\ s and :term:`container`\ s.
+:Support for Proxmox VE: The `Proxmox Virtual Environment`_ is fully supported, and you can easily backup :term:`virtual machine<Virtual machine>`\ s and :term:`container<Container>`\ s.

 :Performance: The whole software stack is written in :term:`Rust`, in order to provide high speed and memory efficiency.